davidtchiu/davidtchiu.github.io/teaching/cs161/lab9.arrays/index.md

     > NaN
     ```

 - (Spiciest) Write a method, `public static void zeroes2End(int[] array)` that moves all zero values to the end of the array, but what makes it tough is that you need to maintain the order of non-zero elements.
 Your code must work on the input array directly.
-Do not create a new array as there's nothing to return! **Hint:** You need two indices: one from the left that moves right to find a zero.
-Once you find a zero, introduce a second index looping from that same position and also moves to the right, finding a non-zero.
-If you find a non-zero using the second index, swap the two elements at the two indices.
-Continue until the first index reaches the end. **Hint 2:** If you need to end a loop early, you can use the command `break;`
+You must do this "in-place" (Do not create a new array as there's nothing to return!)  **Hint:** Though you don't necessary *need* to, if you ever needed to end a loop early, you can use the command `break;`

    Code Pad: